oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 1.  migrationTries = 0.
 2.  lastMigrations = new List<MigrationEntryDS>{}.
 3. Change interval to “regular interval” minute.
 Call the “Enforce affinity rule using migration”.
-4. Write AuditLog message: “Affinity Rules Enforcement Service started”
+4. Write AuditLog message: “Affinity Rules Enforcement Manager started”

 [The following method identify broken affinity rule, designate vm that breaks the rule and migrates the vm.]
 **\1**